cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 The tight integration with projects such as Expo, Hardhat, WalletConnect and Prettier ensures a great developer experience so you can focus on your Smartphone dApp's features rather than tooling.

+## Next Web3 Boilerplate

+The [Next Web3 Boilerplate](https://github.com/mirshko/next-web3-boilerplate) is an opinionated project template based on Next.js and SWR.
+It comes prepackaged with support for fetching and caching Smart Contract data, auto-generated types for Smart Contract ABIs via TypeChain as well as simple user onboarding through browser extensions such as MetaMask.

 ## Solidity Template

 The [solidity-template](https://github.com/paulrberg/solidity-template) project is an effort to provide a solid foundation for professional, secure and efficient Smart Contract development.
 By leveraging well-known tools such as Hardhat, TypeChain, Ethers, Waffle, Solhint, Solcover and Prettier you can stay focused on your code without having to deal with configuration files and project setups.